Table of Contents

 Light pollution affects how you view and photograph night sky objects.
 Learn more about light pollution and its effects on astronomy and astrophotography.

-How do you plan to store the telescope?
+How will you store the telescope?

 Don’t forget, you’ll need to store your telescope.
 How much space do you have?
 Where will you keep it?
 It will need a dry and safe place to stay.
 If you are short on space, don’t get a large telescope.